 Also known as "lifelong protection", Over 50s life insurance is a specific type of policy created for 50 to 80-year-olds.
 Instead of all of the usual health questionnaires, medical questions or assessments with doctors, everyone aged 50 to 80 is guaranteed acceptance.
 For this reason, it is also referred to as "no-medical life insurance".

-Premiums are usually fixed and set to stop at the age of 85 or 90, with cover then continuing to last for the whole of the policy holder’s life.
+Premiums are usually fixed and will stop at the age of 85 or 90, with cover then continuing to last for the whole of the policy holder’s life.

 But beware!
 Over 50s life insurance usually has a qualifying period – often 12 or 24 months.
-If you die during this initial period you will have any premiums paid returned to you but will not get the benefit – i.e. the cash lump sum.
-Whilst you might still be eligible for a return of premium life insurance companies will all have individual rules so, once again, read the small print.
+If you die during this initial period you may have any premiums paid returned to you but will not get the benefit – i.e. the cash lump sum.
+While you might still be eligible for a return of premium, life insurance companies will all have individual rules so, once again, read the small print.

 How much does over 50s life insurance cost?

-It is possible to arrange over 50s life insurance cover from around £7 per month but remember, the more cover you want, the more you’ll need to pay each month.
-Whilst "no medical" life insurance policies guarantee acceptance without medical screening, costs can still vary depending on your age, how long you’re expected to live and how much cover you need.
+It is possible to arrange over 50s life insurance cover from around £7 per month but remember, the more cover you want, the more you’ll need to pay.
+While "no medical" life insurance policies guarantee acceptance without medical screening, costs can still vary depending on your age, how long you’re expected to live and how much cover you need.

 Whole of life insurance

 With whole of life insurance the clue is in the name – this type of life insurance policy provides cover for the whole of your life.
 You pay a premium each month and, in return, the policy pays out a lump sum when you die.